QinShiwen/canvas/README.md

 # Project Logic
 ## Login
-- Auth user
+- Auth user (register and log in)
-- Entering the room with roomid(?) especially for the user
+- Entering a room with roomid(?) especially for the user
 ## Draw
 - paint
 - claer canvas